franklinbrooks/Joes-Cocktail-Confections/README.md

 #### [Link to Trello](https://trello.com/b/hEVqZmX5/joes-cocktail-confections)

 ### About The Project
-A couple paragraphs about the general approach.
-Who are users, what do they want, and why?

 In the world of confectionary arts, there is a Harlem-born entrepreneur looking for a way to make it easier to organize and record his orders as well as easier for his customers to make orders.
 Currently, the only web presence for this business owner consists of social media sites (i.e. instagram and facebook) where his clientele places orders through calling him directly.
 This is where our team stepped in to assist with this endeavor and help a local NYC business owner.
 As lovers of baked goods ourselves, our team set out to share that love by building a website as an extension to his brand and to showcase his work.
 What makes his business unique?
 His specialties are alcohol infused baked goods and custom-made to user specification.
 Our efforts were focused on giving his current customer base an easier way to view his products and make orders.
 As more features are added, it could possibly grow his traffic, lead volume, and increase his customer base.

 Our approach for this website was to build for mobile first since majority of customers are reached on the go, as he markets his brand at social after-hour events.
 The targeted users are extroverted people who like to host social gatherings and events.
 These users need a quick way to view product offerings and have a visual representation of those products.
-We knew a visually stunning design was key for a product such as this.
-The website had to present his products on its own with

-An online presence outside of Facebook and Instagram means a product has entice users on its own without the to present on its own
+An online web presence outside of Facebook and Instagram means this product has to entice users on its own without social media assistance.
+The potential users will eventually be people who do not know the business owner and need a way to be introduced to his great product.
+Therefore, we knew a visually stunning design was key for this app.

 ### Wireframes for project: